BIBSYSDEV/nva-doi-partner-data/README.md

 ## Limitations

 The ResourceType is mapped either to Text or Other based on the presence of a textual value (Text) or null (Other).

+## Development

+1. Install the Java version listed as target in [build.gradle](build.gradle)
+2. Build with gradle

+## Publishing new versions

+1. Create a Github release
+2. Check [Jitpack.io](https://jitpack.io/#BIBSYSDEV/nva-doi-partner-data) to verify that code is released